In this short tutorial we’ll show you how to use weave.ly’s map-and location-related functionality.

 From a design perspective weave.ly’s location-related functionality focuses on two elements.

-First, any rectangle layer can be tagged with the Map functionality (see Figure 1).
+First, any rectangle layer can be tagged with the Map functionality (see below).
 Once the web application is published, a functioning map will be rendered within the bounds of this rectangle.
 You can try this directly by publishing your design with a tagged rectangle.

 Second, any vector can be tagged with the Custom Map Marker functionality.
-In doing so you’ll be able to use the vector image as a marker on your map (see Figure 2).
+In doing so you’ll be able to use the vector image as a marker on your map (see below).

 Configuring Maps in the Editor